culqi/culqi-php/README.md

 4. [Comercio de Prueba](#)
 5. [Configuración](#)
 6. [Operación de Autorización](#)
+7. Item 1
+  1. A corollary to the above item.
+  2. Yet another point to consider.
+2. Item 2
+  * A corollary that does not need to be ordered.
+    * This is indented four spaces, because it's two spaces further than the item above.
+    * You might want to consider making a new list.
+3. Item 3
     6.1 [Creando una Venta](#)
         *a.
 [Parámetros de envío obligatorios](#)
         *b.
 [Parámetros de envío opcionales](#)